 - 2 CAMH, Mental Illness and Addiction: Facts and Statistics.

-- 3 Mental health Commission of Canada, Strengthening the case for investing in Canada’s mental health system: Economic considerations, March 2017.
+- 3 Mental Health Commission of Canada, Strengthening the case for investing in Canada’s mental health system: Economic considerations, March 2017.
 (PDF)

 - 4 Canadian Medical Association, Psychiatry profile, December 2019.
 (PDF)